RubenHarms/ha-harvia-xenio-wifi/README.md

 ## WARNING: Pre-alpha development release

 *This component is still in 'pre-alpha' and can exhibit unpredictable behavior.
-I am happy that I have already achieved this result.
-Still, I would appreciate you installing the component so that I can gather information and feedback to improve the component.
+I have tested the component for a few days now and it seems to be quite stable.
+I have now managed to run the component for a day without it breaking.
+I would appreciate it if you install the component so that I can gather information and feedback to improve the component.
 After all, I only have one sauna and without extensive testing it won't get better.
-Keep an eye on this page.*
+Keep an eye on this page..*

-(updated at April 4, 2024)
+(updated at April 9, 2024)

 Component is in development and currently only publishes: